CtrlK

 Distinctiveness Conflict Risk

-The description is so vague that it's impossible to distinguish it from other memory-related or coordination-related skills.
-'Memory-coordinator' could overlap with many things.
+The description is so vague that it's impossible to distinguish from any other memory-related or coordination-related skill.
+'Memory-coordinator' could overlap with many potential skills.

 1 / 3